Fossá waterfall

 The village Viðareiði.
 Photo by Joshua Buchenau known as @joshbvchenav on Instagram.

-Visiting the village Viðareiði on Viðoy island is something special.
+Visiting the village Viðareiði on Viðoy Island is something special.
 After you arrive in this northernmost village on the Faroe Islands, it can take some time to really get to grips with the beauty of the place.

 As you get to the village, be sure to have your camera ready and capture the highlights such as the mountain Malinsfjall and the church that sits next to the captivating coastline.